-All LHT (also known as "keep-left") countries and territories are former British colonies, most of which remain part of the British Commonwealth.
+Most LHT (also known as "keep-left") countries and territories are former British colonies, many of which remain part of the British Commonwealth.
 In the early 20th century, approximately half of the world's countries (104) drove on the left side of the road.
 However, 34 of those countries transitioned to RHT ("keep-right") systems between 1919 and 1986, resulting in the current balance:

 Countries and Territories that Drive on the Left:

 |Akrotiti and Dhekelia||Fiji||Mauritius||Seychelles|

 |Bahamas||Hong Kong||Nauru||South Georgia & South Sandwich Islands|

 |Christmas Island||Kiribati||Pitcairn Islands||Tuvalu|

 |Cocos (Keeling Islands)||Lesotho||Saint Helena, Ascension and Tristan da Cunha||Uganda|